equib/pyEQUIB/README.rst

         H-beta emissivity: 1.237E-25 N(H+) Ne  [erg/s]

-* **Recombination Unit** which have the API functions for plasma diagnostics and abundance analysis of recombination lines.
+* **Recombination Unit** has the API functions for plasma diagnostics and abundance analysis of recombination lines.
 Here are some examples of using *Recombination* Unit:

     - *He+ Ionic Abundance*::